 “No person shall be deprived of his life or personal liberty except according to a procedure established by law.”

-According to Bhagwati, J., Article 21 “embodies a constitutional value of supreme importance in a democratic society.”
-Iyer, J., has characterized Article 21 as “the procedural magna carta protective of life and liberty.
+In Francis Coralie Mullin vs The Administrator (1981), Justice P. Bhagwati had said that Article 21 ’embodies a constitutional value of supreme importance in a democratic society’.
+Further, Justice Iyer characterised Article 21 as ‘the procedural Magna Carta protective of life and liberty’.

-Article 21 can only be claimed when a person is deprived of his “life” or “personal liberty” by the “State” as defined in Article 12.
-Violation of the right by private individuals is not within the preview of Article 21.
+Article 21 is at the heart of the Constitution.
+It is the most organic and progressive provision in our living Constitution.
+Article 21 can only be claimed when a person is deprived of his ‘life or ‘personal liberty’ by the ‘State’ as defined in Article 12.
+Thus, violation of the right by private individuals is not within the preview of Article 21.

 Article 21 secures two rights: